-To ensure the curriculum remains challenging, inspiring and dynamic we are introducing Faculties, each headed up by an existing member of staff.
+To ensure the curriculum remains challenging, inspiring and dynamic we have introduced Faculties, each headed up by an existing member of staff.
 One of their responsibilities will be to strategically align the subjects within the faculty, whilst overseeing a stimulating curriculum for each aspect.
 There will be opportunities for enrichment days within each faculty throughout the year and cross-curricular themed activities and topics.

 The Head of Faculties are as follows:

-Under the new model, the role of the Teaching Assistant is to be refocused and is being retitled Learning Assistant (LA), with a greater emphasis on the pupils learning, as the name suggests.
-The LAs are to be assigned by Miss Louise Anstey, SENDCo, to ensure appropriate support is aligned where the need is greatest to ensure all pupils benefit from the expertise of the staff.
+Under the new model, the role of the Teaching Assistant is to be refocused and has been retitled Learning Assistant (LA), with a greater emphasis on the pupils' learning, as the name suggests.
+The LAs are to be assigned by Ms Louise Anstey, SENDCo, to ensure appropriate support is aligned where the need is greatest to ensure all pupils benefit from the expertise of the staff.